pfilipow/PLDataSource/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+A series of UITableViewDataSource classes to allow you to slice and dice your data any which way you need.

+The `PLDataSource` class provides a unified interface for all table view data sources.
+Various concrete subclasses provide easily-customizable behaviour.
+Create your own data sources by subclassing one of concrete implementations and overriding `tableView:cellForRowAtIndexPath:`.

+All data sources inform their delegates of changes using the `PLDataSourceDelegate` protocol.

+### `PLBasicDataSource`

+A subclass of `PLDataSource` that simply takes an array of items and uses it to populate a single-section table view.

+### `PLFetchedResultsDataSource`

+A sublcass of `PLDataSource` that wraps an `NSFetchedResultsController`.
+Your custom subclass should override `defaultFetchRequest`.

+### `PLMergedDataSource`

+A subclass that merges the results of several other data sources.
+(TODO: Add more here)

+### `PLDirectoryContentDataSource`

+A subclass of `PLDataSource` that observes the content of a particular directory and populates a single-section table view with the results.

 ## Requirements

 ## Installation